Thalidomide: The active substance in Contergan,

 How modern science explains the action of Thalidomide

 The mechanism of action of Thalidomide, and thus the explanation of why these deformities occurred, remained unknown for decades.
-The basis for the clarification of the action was presented by the working teams of Takumi Ito and Hideki Ando from the Tokyo Institute of Technology, as well as by Yamaguchi at the Tokyo Medical University, among others, in 2010.
-2 This knowledge was supplemented by various international research teams.
+The basis for clarifying the mechanism of action was presented by the working teams of Takumi Ito and Hideki Ando from the Tokyo Institute of Technology, as well as by Yamaguchi at the Tokyo Medical University, among others, in 2010.2 This knowledge was supplemented by various international research teams.
 New findings are being developed even today.3

 Three types of proteins play a role in the mechanism of action of Thalidomide 5

-- The proteins Sall 4 and p63 are known as transcription factors.
+• The proteins Sall 4 and p63 are known as transcription factors.
 They can turn genes on and off like a switch.
-Sall 4 and p63 control growth, as well as the development of extremities and specific organs in a child's body.
+Sall 4 and p63 control growth, and the development of extremities and specific organs in a child's body.

 The structures of cereblon and Sall 4 or p63 are so different that they do not fit together in their original states.
 They exist alongside each other.
 In this state, Sall 4 and p63 can stimulate the growth of extremities and control the formation of organs.

 If Thalidomide is taken during a specific period in pregnancy, the active substance can reach the child’s body through the mother’s metabolism.
-Once it gets there, Thalidomide first docks to cereblon.
+Once it gets to this point, Thalidomide first docks to cereblon.
 At this point, a partially different novel structure is formed that can dock with Sall 4 and p63.

-The video from the Dana Farber Cancer Institute explains the processes.
+This video from the Dana Farber Cancer Institute explains the processes involved.
 However, the statement in the film that the medication was developed for morning sickness is inaccurate.

 The species-specific action of Thalidomide

-After Contergan was withdrawn from the market, researchers first attempted to prove the suspicion regarding the teratogenic effect in lab animals, using typical drug tests for that time, i.e. rats, rabbits and mice.
-The results were negative at first.
-This is because of the species-specific action of Thalidomide.
+After Contergan was withdrawn from the market, researchers first attempted to prove the suspicion regarding the teratogenic effect in lab animals like rats, rabbits, and mice.
+These drug tests were typical at the time.
+The results were negative at first due to the species-specific action of Thalidomide.
 The substance does not affect all animals, just certain species.
-Teratogenic effects in pregnant animals could therefore only be observed in 1962 (after the withdrawal) when Thalidomide was specifically tested on a certain breed of rabbit, the White New Zealand Rabbit (NZW).
+Teratogenic effects in pregnant animals could therefore only be observed in 1962 (after the withdrawal) when Thalidomide was specifically tested on a particular breed of rabbit, the White New Zealand Rabbit (NZW).

 Polyneuritis: Thalidomide can damage nerves